 The Knights of Columbus Ultrasound Initiative provides two options for funding purchase of ultrasound equipment for a PCC:

-When a state council/local council campaign raises one-half of the cost of purchasing an ultrasound machine for a pro-life pregnancy care center (PCC), the Supreme Council will match the other half of the machine’s cost.
+Ultrasound Machine Funding: When a state and/or local Knights of Columbus council raises 50% of the cost of purchasing an ultrasound machine, the Supreme Council will provide a grant for the other 50% of the machine’s cost.

 1. Locate a pro-life PCC that is prepared to receive and use an ultrasound machine.

 2. Present a Diocesan Evaluation (Form #9884) to the (Arch)diocesan culture of life director to determine whether or not the PCC is anti-Catholic in any way (i.e. - some centers have individuals who have attempted to lead Catholic women away from the Church) and if the PCC may participate in the Ultrasound Initiative.